 Faculty Selection and Training

 The Lawyering Skills Course is unique in how practicing lawyers participate in teaching the course.
-During the semester, more than 70 practicing lawyers and other professionals spend from a half-day to a week at the law school engaged in teaching the course.
+During the semester, more than 60 practicing lawyers and other professionals spend from a half-day to a week at the law school engaged in teaching the course.
 Separate teams of four practicing lawyers teach each of eight subject matter segments of the course.
-These segments include criminal proceedings, estate planning and probate, counseling business clients, law practice management, family law, real estate, administrative/local government matters, pretrial advocacy and conducting a civil jury trial.
+These segments include criminal proceedings, estate planning and probate, counseling business clients, law practice management, family law, real estate, administrative/local government matters, and pretrial advocacy.
 Although there is ample interaction with the substantive law, the course is focused on learning and using practice skills.
-Additional units deal with alternative dispute resolution, understanding financial records, valuation of business entities, guardian ad litem practice, problem solving and professional judgment, effectively using practice resources, marketing legal services, time management, lifetime learning, and the operation of the disciplinary process.
+Additional units deal with alternative dispute resolution, guardian ad litem practice, problem solving and professional judgment, effectively using practice resources, marketing legal services, time management, and lifetime learning.

 The course director is the lead teacher for the course.
 She is a full-time faculty member, has extensive law practice experience, and is active in bar activities relating to improving the legal profession.
 In addition to teaching many units of the course, she develops the curriculum, recruits and trains the practitioner faculty, coordinates the instruction and monitors the development of the students.
-The Program staff also includes two part-time employees.
-A clinical instructor (and former course director), with extensive practice experience, teaches other units and produces some of the main chapters of the Lawyering Skills Course course.
-An administrative assistant skillfully juggles the needs of the course’s large cast of players, coordinates the many learning units, and manages the preparation and distribution of written materials to students and faculty.
+The Program staff also includes a program assistant who skillfully juggles the needs of the course’s large cast of players, coordinates the many learning units, and manages the preparation and distribution of written materials to students and faculty.

 Classes meet for three hours each afternoon in both large groups and in four small discussion groups.
 The faculty devotes considerable time each morning to commenting on students' written assignments, meeting with students and preparing for classroom instruction.
 The Lawyering Skills Course faculty is selected to reflect the diversity of individuals within the legal profession and includes practitioners from a wide range of practice settings, of different ages, personal styles, and backgrounds.